Amsacrine is a chemotherapy drug. It is also called amsidine or m-AMSA.

 This treatment might harm a baby developing in the womb.
-It is important not to become pregnant or father a child while you are having treatment and for a few months afterwards.
+It is important not to become pregnant or father a child while you're having treatment and for some time afterwards.
 Talk to your doctor or nurse about effective contraception before starting treatment.

 You may not be able to become pregnant or father a child after treatment with this drug.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
-Men may be able to store sperm before starting treatment.
-Women may be able to store eggs or ovarian tissue but this is rare.

 Treatment for other conditions

-Always tell other doctors, nurses or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.
+Always tell other doctors, nurses, pharmacists or dentists that you’re having this treatment if you need treatment for anything else, including teeth problems.

-In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and Zostavax (shingles vaccine).
+In the UK, live vaccines include rubella, mumps, measles, BCG, yellow fever and one of the shingles vaccines called Zostavax.

-- have other vaccines, but they might not give you as much protection as usual
+- other vaccines, but they might not give you as much protection as usual

-- have the flu vaccine
+- the flu vaccine (as an injection)

 More information about this treatment

-For further information about this treatment go to the Medicines Health and Regulatory Authority (MHRA).
+For further information about this treatment go to the electronic Medicines Compendium (eMC) website.

-You can report any side effect you have to the MHRA as part of their Yellow Card Scheme.
+You can report any side effect you have to the Medicines Health and Regulatory Authority (MHRA) as part of their Yellow Card Scheme.